colddew/cdp/README.md

-cdp
+Brief
 ===

-the reference implementation of the classic design pattern based on java
+The reference implementation of the classic design pattern based on java language